ReverseThatApp/ReverseThatApp.github.io/_posts/2020-05-02-how-to-tweak-existing-Medium-iOS-app-features-with-Theos-and-Logos-part-2.md

 - [Hopper Disassembler](https://www.hopperapp.com/download.html){:target="_blank"}

 ## Overview
-We will fix problems that encountered in previous post.
+We will fix the problems encountered in the previous post.
 Let me list down things we will cover today:
 - What are `clapButtonPressed:` and `clapButtonReleased:` doing?
 - Are there any alternative methods to hook?
-- How to create preference bundle that allows changing number of claps instead of hard coding.
+- How to create a preference bundle that allows changing a number of claps instead of hard coding.
 - Spoil alert another thing we can tweak Medium

-I bet it will be more hands on than previous post, please get our hands dirty!! 👌👌
+I bet it will be more hands-on than the previous post, please get our hands dirty!! 👌👌

 ## Clapping function behind the scene
-### Static anlysis using Hopper Disassembler
+### Static analysis using Hopper Disassembler
-As promised in previous post, we will reveal what's going on in `clapButtonPressed:` and `clapButtonReleased:` methods.
+As promised in the previous post, we will reveal what's going on in `clapButtonPressed:` and `clapButtonReleased:` methods.
 We need to do some analysis on the Medium binary file.

 With the help of [Frida iOS Dump](https://github.com/AloneMonkey/frida-ios-dump){:target="_blank"} or [CrackerXI](https://forum.iphonecake.com/index.php?/topic/363020-crackerxi-gui-app-decryption-tool-for-ios-11-12-13/){:target="_blank"}, we can easily pull out **.ipa** file of Medium app on a jailbroken device, unzip **.ipa** and navigate to `Payload/hangtag.app` folder.

 Drag and drop `hangtag` binary (MachO) file into Hopper Disassembler and wait for a while for it to disassemble.
 When it finishes, in the left panel make sure `Labels` tab is selected, let search for `clapButtonPressed` and click on `-[ClapButton clapButtonPressed:]` result you will be navigated to method implementation on the right, assembly instructions again!!!
-But dont worry, this time we don't need to read every instruction, we only need to understand what method is idoing in general.
-To do that, switch on `Pseudo-code mode` tab, you will be impressed how great it is:
+But don't worry, this time we don't need to read every instruction, we only need to understand what method is doing in general.
+To do that, switch on `Pseudo-code mode` tab, you will be impressed with how great it is:
 ```assembly
 /* @class ClapButton */
 -(void)clapButtonPressed:(void *)arg2 {